XuejianXiong/WGS_pipeline/README.md

 After successful execution, the pipeline will generate:

-✔️ Trimmed FASTQ files in Result/
+✔️ Trimmed FASTQ files

 ✔️ High-quality aligned BAM files

-✔️ Raw and filtered VCF files
+✔️ Raw and filtered VCFs (SNPs and INDELs)

-✔️ Reads quality reports in HTML and JSON via FastQC and MultiQC
+✔️ Reads QC reports in HTML and JSON from FastQC and MultiQC

-✔️ Variants quality reports in TXT and PDF via bcftools
+✔️ Variants QC statistics and plots from bcftools

 We can visually inspect BAMs and VCFs using IGV.